GunioRobot/Pokenode/README.md

 Running the Hello World example
 ------------
 Run the __helloworld.sh__ shell script in the root of the Pokenode server folder.
-It will start the Pokenode server with the configuration file found in this folder.
+It will start the Pokenode server with the configuration file found in the examples/helloworld folder.

 You'll see something like this
 <pre>